 If you’re ready to form your S Corporation, we are here to help.
-Making the election at the same time as forming your LLC will simplify the process.
+Making the election at the same time as forming your LLC or corporation will simplify the process.
 We are here to help support you from formation to compliance and maintenance so that you can spend more time focusing on growing your business.

 Instead of being taxed at the corporate and personal level, taxes pass through to its shareholder and members at their individual income tax rates.
 S Corps also allow you to use the cash method of accounting.

 There is no need to identify your LLC as an S Corp in the company name or on marketing material, but you must meet all IRS filing requirements.

 Choose a name that reflects the personality of your company while ensuring your purpose is clear.
 Adhere to all state naming requirements and limitations.

 S Corporation election allows income, losses, deductions, and credits to pass through to its members or shareholders to be taxed at their personal income taxes.
 It’s best to consult a tax professional to ensure you correctly file taxes for your business.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 “This is your life.